ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 ## Sets with equality

 In JavaScript, we cannot iterate over types, but over array-like structures.
 We will work with [sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) since we want to prevent duplicate elements.
-Instead of the class `Set` we will use the generic class `Set<X>` in TypeScript which ensures that all elements belong to `X`.
+Instead of the class `Set` we will use the generic class `Set<X>` in TypeScript which ensures that all elements belong to the type `X`.

 ```typescript
 interface GroupData<X> {